leonardlund/Benjolin_MSc/README.md

 # Benjolin_MA
-The repository Leonard Lund's MA Thesis
+The repository for Leonard Lund's MA Thesis